-Ainhoa sits down heavily on the chair in front of the ouija board, and looks down at the board sideways as if a teacher had presented evidence that her son ought to be expelled.
+Ainhoa sits down heavily on the chair in front of the ouija board, and looks down at it sideways as if a teacher had presented evidence that her son ought to be expelled.

 “You had a strong enough brush with death… Still, being into ouija boards…”

 I don’t appreciate her disrespect towards the spirit world.
-After all, I retain some pride as an experienced ghost.
+After all, I retain some pride as a veteran ghost.

 “I wouldn’t call it ‘being into them’, the same way I’m not into mobile phones just because I need them to call people and receive messages.
 They are both means of communication.”

 “You do realize that by that logic, you are into necromancy.”

 Is this a matter of her getting offended because it contradicts her religious beliefs?
 I never expect anyone local to be religious these days.